TT is an online writer with over seven years of experience writing about sports and pop culture.

 This is one of the more surprising free agent failures to me.
 For some reason, his career took a dive, and he wasn't the same shutdown corner he was in Oakland.
 The Eagles proceeded to go 8-8 in 2011 and then 4-12 the next year, which forced the firing of head coach Andy Reid and house cleaning of high-priced players.
 Asomugha spent half of the next season with San Francisco before retiring as a Raider in 2013.

 Of all of the bad free agency signings in the Dan Snyder era, he is at the top of the list.

-A first round pick in 2002 out of Tennessee by the Tennessee Titans, Albert Haynesworth established himself as a dominant defensive tackle with anger issues.
-He was fines numerous times most notable stomping on Cowboys center Andre Gurode's head in 2006.
-He was a two time pro bowler and All-Pro during his final years in Tennessee.
+A first-round pick in 2002 out of Tennessee by the Tennessee Titans, Albert Haynesworth established himself as a dominant defensive tackle with anger issues.
+He was fined numerous times, most notably for stomping on Cowboys' center Andre Gurode's head in 2006.
+He was a two-time pro bowler and All-Pro during his final years in Tennessee.